njpatel/APL/doc/buildschema-aggfunction.md

 Primitive-type ::= "int" | "string" | ...;
 ```

-The values are equivalent to a subset of the TypeScript type annotations, encoded as a Kusto dynamic value.
+The values are equivalent to a subset of the TypeScript type annotations, encoded as a APL dynamic value.
 In Typescript, the example schema would be:

 ```typescript